flybywiresim/docs/docs/start/reported-issues.md

     -  Default aircraft showing
         - Solution: Select the *FlyByWire Simulations A320neo (LEAP)* in the aircraft selector instead of the Asobo one.
     - Invisible plane / Sounds not working / Installation issues
         - Workaround: Reinstall A32NX, delete any old version from your Community Folder.
+Ensure you are on Installer v1.1.4.
 * Installer Memory Leak
     - Commonly happens when our installer updates.
 Currently being investigated.
         - Workaround: Exit out of the FlyByWire Installer.
 Open `Task Manager` and find FlyByWire Installer.
 End Task.